Updated Spring 2021

 I have a video review of them here.
 Since the video, they have made these tiles lighter in weight.
 You may have areas where you want tiles that you can pull up.
 It’s a cool idea, I quite liked them.

-Luxury vinyl plank (LVP) is much lower in offgassing than people generally think.
+Luxury vinyl plank (LVP) is very low in VOCs and offgassing.

-It is very low-VOC, and most of it is phthalate-free now – though those were replaced with alternate plasticizers.
+Most of it is phthalate-free now – though phthalates were replaced with alternate plasticizers.
+The most common plasticizer used now is DOTP.

 There is a huge difference between LVP and sheet vinyl flooring.
 Sheet vinyl is way higher in offgassing.